 Cyber security is a hot job sector in Singapore and Hong Kong, but not all roles within the function are in demand.
 “Jobs in the identity access management area of cyber security are susceptible to offshoring,” says Romain Haimez, an associate at recruiters Prime Insight in Hong Kong.
 “These roles are technical in nature, so an increasing number of them are being moved to India and the Philippines.
 People in this role who find themselves out of work should consider a position as a system administrator or engineer.”

-“Trade finance and cash management systems are not seen as high performance and therefore their development is moving to lower cost locations,” says Peter Barker, a partner at Atlas Global Search in Hong Kong.
-“The J.P.
-Morgan trade-finance team was offshored through to mid-2015, and I expect to see similar moves from other banks.”
+“Trade finance and cash management systems are not seen as high performance and therefore their development is moving to lower cost locations,” says Peter Barker, a senior director at Gravitas Recruitment in Hong Kong.
 If you work in trade finance technology, you’re advised to become a senior systems analyst.
 “Some banks are still keeping system analysts onshore to provide a link to the offshore teams and to work with them to ensure quality levels.”

 Do you develop and test software at a bank in Singapore or Hong Kong?
 Your job could be on the line this year.
 “Application developer roles are being offshored to India because of cost-saving measures and because India has a large technical talent pool in this area,” says Matthieu Imbert-Bouchard, managing director of recruiters Robert Half in Singapore.
 “These jobs could avoid being offshored if they require face-to-face interaction with the core business.”